Meet Our Graduate Students

 Balpreet Kaur Dhatt

-Dhatt is a Department of Agronomy and Horticulture doctoral student studying plant breeding and genetics and is advised by agronomy professor Harkamal Walia.
+Dhatt was a Department of Agronomy and Horticulture doctoral student studying plant breeding and genetics and was advised by agronomy professor Harkamal Walia.

 Hometown